What is a Baker's cyst (popliteal cyst)?

 Some self-care techniques may be effective, such as:

-- Icepacks - useful in reducing inflammation.
+- Icepacks: This can be useful in reducing inflammation.
 Make sure there is no direct contact with ice on skin.

-- Crutches - takes weight off the knee joint and helps the patient walk without pain.
+- Crutches: These take the weight off the knee joint and help the patient walk without pain.

-- Compression bandages - help support the knee.
+- Compression bandages: These help support the knee.
+Compression bandages are available for purchase online.

 Ibuprofen, a common over the counter medication, is an NSAID.